-All students seeking certification either at the elementary or secondary level will be required to be admitted to the Teacher Education Program during their sophomore year.
-Application forms and guidelines are available through the Education Department.
-Students may take EDU 221 (Education & the American Culture), and EDU 231 (Education Law & Ethics), and EDU 352 (Professional Collaboration) prior to admittance to the program.
-All other teacher education courses, activities and field experiences require EDU 221 and admittance into the teacher education program.
-There are certain fees associated with the teacher education program and obtaining certification.
-These costs will be similar at any institution that offers teacher certification programs as requirements are determined by the Indiana Department of Education for all teacher candidates.
-The current fee charges can be found on the Education Department webpage.
+All Education students: All students seeking majors and/or certification at the K-6 elementary level, the 5-12 secondary level, or the P-12 all grade levels are required to be admitted to the Educator Preparation Program (EPP), preferably during their sophomore year.
+Application guidelines are available through the Education Department.
+Students must take EDU 221 (Education & the American Culture) as the gateway course to the program and may take EDU 172 (Exploring the Arts) for Elementary Education only, EDU 231 (Education Law & Ethics),

+EDU 240 (Children's Literature) and any of the Teaching Diverse Learners courses (EDU 252, 253, 254, 255, 256) prior to admittance to the program.
+All other Educator Preparation Program courses, activities and field experiences require EDU 221 and admittance into the Educator Preparation Program.
+There are certain fees associated with the Educator Preparation Program and completing certification.
+These costs will be similar at any accredited institution that offers teacher certification programs as requirements are determined by accrediting agencies and the Indiana Department of Education for all teacher candidates.
+The current fee charges can be found on the Educator Preparation Program website.